costaivo/Tutorial-Angular/01_AdManager/01_Level/02_Lesson/README.md

 1. Live Demo
     1. Creating Custom Components

+> Tip: To grasp the concepts properly, It is **strongly** recommended that you type out all the code instead of copy + pasting it.

 In this lesson we are going to understand the contents an angualarJs App.
 The base code we wil be using from the [*Start*](https://github.com/costaivo/AdManagerUI-AngularJs2/tree/master/01_Level/01_Lesson) folder.
 So lets get started.